moq-wg/moq-transport/draft-lcurley-warp.md

 These are similar to QUIC and HTTP/3 frames, but called messages to avoid the media terminology.

 Messages SHOULD be sent over the same stream if ordering is desired.
-For example, `PLAY` messages SHOULD be sent on the same stream to avoid a race.
+For example, TRACK\_PUBLISH and TRACK\_SUBSCRIBE messages SHOULD be sent on the same stream to avoid a race.

 ## Prioritization
 Warp utilizes stream prioritization to deliver the most important content during congestion.